qingzwang/qingzwang.github.io/_pages/about.md

 News
 ======
 * [Oct.
-27, 2022] Two papers are accepted by Human in the Loop Learning in conjunction with NeurIPS 2022.
+27, 2022] Two papers are accepted by NeurIPS Human in the Loop Learning Workshop.
 * [Aug.
 02, 2022] One paper is accepted by MLMI 2022 in conjunction with MICCAI 2022.
 * [Jun.
 03, 2022] One paper is accepted by MICCAI 2022.
 * [Apr.
 24, 2022] One paper is accepted by NeuroComputing.